 Kevin spent the next summer hand-building a 12 x 12 foot trappers cabin with a loft using his chainsaw mill.
 He lived in that cabin for the next two years in fairly rough conditions with no running water, no toilet and shower.
 He showered outside using a long copper coil which he would run water through and heat with a fire near on the beach.
 When he was able, he built a laundry/shower shed.

-After completing the first cabin Kevin was able to focus his attention on building the main dock.
+After completing the first cabin Kevin focused his attention on building the main dock.
 The local community came out for a work party and they were able erect the dock’s main posts within a day.
 The 80-foot-long float and 50-foot-long ramp took 2-3 years to complete.
 The project would not have been possible without the help of friends, in particular, Rob Flemmings.

-With 2 cabins now under his belt Kevin was able to forge forward with his own plan and build cabin number 3.
-Before he was able to complete the cabin he was diagnosed with cancer.
+Before Kevin was able to complete his next cabin he was diagnosed with cancer.
 Travel to and from the city for chemotherapy and surgery became part of his regular routine.
 Whenever he returned to the cove he resumed construction on the cabin as it helped keep his mind of cancer.
-The cabin was completed just after Kevin turned 45 years old.
+The Orca Cabin was completed just after Kevin turned 45 years old.